chalabaj/Snafu/README.md

 BOMD with MP2 in Gaussian
 ORCA (tddft - not fully working yet)
 TODO: EOM-IP, EOM-EA in QCHEM/ORCA, TDDDFT Gaussian
-It is straight forward to implement a new ab initio as at each step, the code reads engrad.dat file in running directory with structure:
+It is straight forward to implement a new ab initio as at each step, the code reads gradients.dat file in running directory with structure:
 energy-gs
 energy-1ex state
 ....